 I check my phone as I lie down.
 Social media has me inundated with messages and notifications.
 I post a picture from the party showing what a great time I had and ignore them all.
 I'm exhausted.
 I can't chat with anyone else.
 I have no energy to respond to all of those messages.
-Instead, I go to my boyfriend's ex-girlfriend's page and stalk her photos for an hour comparing myself to every single one.
+Instead, I go to my crush's ex-girlfriend's page and stalk her photos for an hour comparing myself to every single one.

 If only I could be that normal.

 I start to finally doze off and drop the phone on my face